 Also, the parties themselves could seek information based on the right to information.
 The right of access to the file has two legal bases in the Turkish competition law regime: Law No 4982 and Communiqué No 2010/3 on the Regulation of the Right to Access to File and Protection of Trade Secrets.
 Article 5/1 of Communiqué No 2010/3 ensures that the right of access to the case file will be granted upon the written request of the parties, within due period during the investigations.
 Access to the file can be requested any time until the end of the period for submitting the last written defence.
 That said, in order to preserve the confidentiality of the investigation and prevent the destruction of evidence, the Authority may delay access to the file until after the Investigation Report is delivered to the relevant parties (Article 8/2 of Communique No 2010/3).
 This right can only be used once, unless there has been new evidence obtained during the investigation.
+On the other hand, Law No 4982 does not conclude such a restriction in terms of timing or scope.
 Access to the case file enables the applicant to access information and documents that are not specified as internal documents of the Authority or trade secrets of other companies or trade associations.